- Food and Cooking»

 Rooty toot toot!

 As a boy who grew up in the country and never a stranger to having a big helping of pinto beans for supper time meals, the little poem I recorded to introduce this article must be familiar to a lot of people.
-Of course, the version above is the G-rated version.
+Of course, the lyrics above is the G-rated version.
 I did not use the more popular version we recited at school that commonly used a word that begins with the letter "f" when pinto beans were served in our school dining hall.
-We had pinto beans almost every week and in the 5th grade our teacher would always have her Pine scented aerosol can handy to sweeten and refresh the air from any foul odors that might be somehow escape from the students in her classroom that afternoon.
-Of course, we always found it rather humorous when the silence in the classroom suddenly was broken by an unmistakable sound reserved for quieter places.
-She adamantly claimed she had allergies and that she just didn't like the smell of the onions on almost everyones breath after having eaten them with their school lunch of pinto beans.
+We had pinto beans almost every week and in the 5th grade our teacher would always have her Pine scented aerosol can handy to freshen the air just in case some foul odor created in the digestive tract might be somehow escape from some of her students later that afternoon.
+Of course, we always found those situations to be rather humorous when the silence of higher learning suddenly was broken with unmistakable sounds normally reserved for bathrooms.
+She adamantly claimed she had allergies and that she just didn't like the smell of the onions most of us ate with those beans.

 Pinto beans and any other dried bean has always been a staple in our diet.
 My mom would put on a pot of pintos she had carefully looked to remove any gravel that might have gotten into the package of dried beans purchased at the A&P Grocery store.
 When we were children she would always put a ham bone into the pot of beans to season.
 She cooked the beans for a long time in water allowing ample time for the ham remaining on the bone to get completely cooked.
 The juices from the pot of beans was as good as the beans themselves.